AdobeDocs/dynamic-media-developer-resources.en/help/aem-ips-api/operations/c-operations-intro/c-methods/r-get-search-strings.md

 ---
 description: Gets the search strings, keywords, and other information about an asset.
 The response contains additional information about the asset.
-seo-description: Gets the search strings, keywords, and other information about an asset.
-The response contains additional information about the asset.
-seo-title: getSearchStrings

 solution: Experience Manager
 title: getSearchStrings
-uuid: 9d588d6b-c79c-4531-a2e8-8467254a7985

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Administrator
 ---